Skip to content

 kwargs = {}

-if any(metric in METRICS_NEED_NORM for metric in metrics):
+if any(metric in METRICS_NEED_NORM for metric in self.metrics):

-if any(metric in METRICS_NEED_ORDER for metric in metrics):
+if any(metric in METRICS_NEED_ORDER for metric in self.metrics):

 kwargs["p"] = p